Octopus Tattoo Ideas, Designs, and Meanings

 Octopuses are magical creatures.
 They live from the coastal shallows down to depths of more than 300 feet.
 A 600-pound octopus can squeeze through a quarter-sized hole.
 They have no bones and eight arms studded with suction cups!
 Mind-bogglingly intelligent, superhumanly dexterous, and oddly unfathomable, they're like unicorns or fairies, only out in the open for all to see.

 There's just something weird and otherworldly about them.
-A group of scientists recently published a paper that seriously suggested that octopuses might have come from outer space.
+In 2018, a group of scientists published a paper that seriously suggested that octopuses might have come from outer space.
 It's a controversial idea, one that doesn't have a wide following in scientific communities, but still, the existence of this paper underlines the idea that there's something instinctively "other" about an octopus.

-Then there was that thrilling news story about Inky, the octopus that escaped from New Zealand's National Aquarium by busting out of an aquarium, dragging itself across the floor, jimmying open the drainpipe, sliding down 50 meters, and releasing itself into the sea, and anyone who read that story was struck by the cold, hard fact that octopuses are of off-the-charts geniuses.
+Then there was that thrilling news story about Inky, the octopus that escaped from New Zealand's National Aquarium by busting out of an aquarium, dragging itself across the floor, jimmying open the drainpipe, sliding down 50 meters, and releasing itself into the sea.
+Anyone who read that story was struck by the cold, hard fact that octopuses are off-the-charts geniuses.

-Anyway, octopi are freaky-fabulous.
+Anyway, octopuses are freaky-fabulous.
 No wonder you're considering an octopus tattoo.

 What Does an Octopus Tattoo Mean or Represent?